Are you a parent who is struggling because you’ve just discovered your teen or young adult is using drugs or abusing alcohol?

 - Allowing your child to drive the car, even if you suspect drug use.

-- Sending your child off to college with the hope they will get a fresh start and the drug use will stop.
+- Sending your child off to college with the hope they will get a fresh start when they are still struggling with substance use.

 - Covering up for your child.